techidaily/site-ai-vdieo-software/source/_posts/best-free-video-editing-software-for-splitting-wmv-files-for-2024.md

 ## Edit and Compress Video Size with Wondershare Filmora Video Editor

-If you are using [Filmora](https://tools.techidaily.com/wondershare/filmora/download/)to edit video and want to [compress the video size](https://tools.techidaily.com/wondershare/filmora/download/) at export, you can adjust the frame rate, bit rate or resolution to compress the video size.
+If you are using [Filmora](https://tools.techidaily.com/wondershare/filmora/download/) to edit video and want to [compress the video size](https://tools.techidaily.com/wondershare/filmora/download/) at export, you can adjust the frame rate, bit rate or resolution to compress the video size.

 [Free Download](https://tools.techidaily.com/wondershare/filmora/download/)